 The typical mortgage will state any transfer of the property will trigger a due-on-sale clause.
-In other words, the mortgage becomes due and payable immediately upon sale or transfer.
+In other words, the mortgage becomes due and payable immediately upon sale or transfer (unless a surviving relative continues to live in the home).
 Thus, the beneficiary of property subject to a mortgage should contact the lender before making a transfer using the Affidavit of Succession to Real Property.
 The mortgage lender does not have to agree to use of the affidavit procedure.
 It may prefer a probate in order to refinance the mortgage.

 4. What are the problems with using a Small Estate Affidavit for Real Estate?

 The main drawback of using an Affidavit of Succession to Real Property is the successor beneficiary must wait six months after the owner’s death before filing it.
 Often the better approach – although more expensive – is to petition for informal probate anyway because it can be opened (and closed) before the six month waiting period would have ended.
 Using an informal probate will permit a faster closing than using the Small Estate Affidavit.